simple6502/simpliTransformer/documentation.md

 - Evaluates the model's performance on the validation set at regular intervals
 - Early stopping based on the validation loss to prevent overfitting

+&nbsp;

 ## Text Generation

 - Implements the `sample` function for generating text samples from the trained language model

+&nbsp;

+## Training and Inference

+### Training

+1. **Data Preparation:**
+  - The dataset (tiny Shakespeare) is downloaded and read into a variable `text`.
+  - Unique characters in the dataset are identified and a vocabulary is created.
+  - The entire dataset is encoded into integer sequences.
+  - The dataset is split into training (90%) and validation (10%) sets.

+2. **Model Initialization:**
+  - Hyperparameters such as batch size, context length, and learning rate are defined.
+  - The Transformer language model is initialized with token embeddings, positional embeddings, multiple Transformer blocks, and a final linear layer.

+3. **Training Loop:**
+  - The model is trained for a specified number of iterations (`max_iters`).
+  - At each iteration:
+    - A batch of input and target sequences is sampled from the training data.
+    - The input sequences `xb` are passed through the Transformer model:
+      - The token indices `xb` are converted into token embeddings using the `token_embedding_table`.
+      - Positional embeddings are generated using the `position_embedding_table` based on the sequence length.
+      - The token embeddings and positional embeddings are summed to create the input embeddings.
+      - The input embeddings are passed through the stack of Transformer `Block` modules, where each block applies multi-head self-attention, layer normalization, and feed-forward operations with residual connections.
+      - The final output embeddings from the Transformer blocks are passed through the `ln_f` layer normalization and the `lm_head` linear layer to produce the logits (unnormalized log probabilities) for each token in the vocabulary.
+    - The logits and the target sequences `yb` are used to compute the cross-entropy loss.
+    - The optimizer's `zero_grad` method is called to reset the gradients from the previous iteration.
+    - The loss is backpropagated through the model by calling `loss.backward()`, which computes the gradients of the loss with respect to all the trainable parameters in the model.
+    - The optimizer's `step` method is called to update the model's parameters using the computed gradients, effectively adjusting the weights and biases to minimize the loss.
+  - At regular intervals (`eval_interval`), the `estimate_loss` function is called to evaluate the model's performance on both the training and validation sets by computing the average loss over several batches (`eval_iters`).
+The training and validation losses are printed to monitor progress.

+4. **Optimization:**
+  - The AdamW optimizer updates the model parameters based on the computed gradients.
+  - Gradients are zeroed out before each parameter update to prevent accumulation from previous iterations.

+### Inference

+1. **Generating Text:**
+  - The `generate` method of the `TransformerLanguageModel` is used to generate new text based on a given context.
+  - A context tensor (`idx`) is provided, which is typically a single token (e.g., a newline character) or a sequence of tokens representing the starting context.
+  - For each new token to be generated (up to `max_new_tokens`):
+    - The current context `idx` is cropped to the last `context_length` tokens.
+    - The cropped context `idx_cond` is passed through the Transformer model to obtain the logits (unnormalized log probabilities) for the next token.
+    - The logits for the last time step (`logits[:, -1, :]`) are extracted, representing the predictions for the next token given the current context.
+    - A softmax function is applied to the logits to convert them into probabilities (`probs`).
+    - A new token `idx_next` is sampled from the probability distribution `probs` using the `torch.multinomial` function.
+    - The sampled token `idx_next` is appended to the current context `idx` to form the updated context for the next iteration.
+  - After generating the desired number of tokens, the final sequence `idx` is decoded back into characters using the `decode` function to produce the output text.